youhgo/WFAPP/readme.md

 #  Forensic Artefact Parser Project (A.P.P) 💻

 > A fast and simple Docker-based solution for parsing forensic artifacts and generating human-readable results.
-> Windows: Made for DFIR-Orc. is compatible with Kape and any archive that contain row artifacts
-> Linux : Will only extract collection archive, like UAC or CatScale

 ---